littlelaika/littlelaika/readme.md

 # LittleLaika foundation

 The LittleLaika Foundation is an organization that helps animals.
 We will have shelters in Latin American countries where this problem is being seen the most.
 We will have a website and an application where animals can be adopted.
 The project is focused on improving the experience of being able to adopt the puppies.
+It should be noted that the development of the project will begin in Latin America, so there are Latin people from Chile, Peru and Mexico in the development team.
+The field study was carried out in Latin countries.
 ![logo-01](https://user-images.githubusercontent.com/32288156/37945709-df9edcf0-3157-11e8-8afa-23156c1f0e89.png)